2dav/crabgrind/README.md

 > ... the code does nothing when not run on Valgrind, so you are not forced to run your program under Valgrind just because you use the macros in this file.

+however,
-however, wrapping each macros in a function implies function call overhead regardless of the run mode, plus, some of the wrappers returns `std::result::Result` which involves branching.
+- wrapping each macros in a function implies function call overhead regardless of the run mode
+- functions that returns `std::result::Result` involve branching
+- functions that takes strings as a parameters internally converts them to `std::ffi::CString`

 If you wish to compile out all (crab)Valgrind from the binary, you can wrap `crabgrind` calls with the feature-gate.